 Our second-chance home was a few feet short of 500, but it was both feet in and knee deep in love.

-email@example.com.
+William Dameron, a Boston based writer, can be reached at firstname.lastname@example.org.
 Send a 550-word essay on your first home to Address@globe.com.
 Please note: We do not respond to submissions we won’t pursue.